A picture of a person explaining a book

 We're back with another essential chapter in our GDPR series!
 If you found the "Right to Data Portability" enlightening, you're going to appreciate the "Right to be Informed."
 This right is as crucial as it sounds, and it requires more than just a generic privacy policy.

-What Exactly is the "Right to be Informed"?
+What exactly is the "Right to be Informed"?

 The "Right to be Informed" gives individuals the right to know how their personal data is being collected, used, stored, and shared by any business.
 It’s all about transparency and ensuring that individuals understand what happens with their data.